ansible/awx/docs/auth/oauth.md

 - Other normal users will only be able to see and manipulate their own tokens.
 > Note: Users can only see the token or refresh-token _value_ at the time of creation ONLY.

-#### Using OAuth 2 Token System for Personal Access Tokens (PAT)
+#### Using OAuth2 Token System for Personal Access Tokens (PAT)
-The most common usage of OAuth 2 is authenticating users.
+The most common usage of OAuth2 is authenticating users.
 The `token` field of a token is used as part of the HTTP authentication header, in the format `Authorization: Bearer <token field value>`.
 This _Bearer_ token can be obtained by doing a curl to the `/api/o/token/` endpoint.
 For example:
 ```